“I don’t know how to talk about art. I don’t know much about it. My job is to make ’em laugh. When they laugh I know it’s going.” – Bert Williams

 Bert Williams was simple and kind, many liked him.
 He was also one of the best comedians of his time.
 “The funniest man I ever saw,” one fellow comedian described Bert.

 Born in Nassau, The Bahamas, in 1874, Bert moved to Florida with his family at eleven and California a year later, where they settled.
 After high school, he went to college at Stanford, where he studied engineering.
-But needing to support himself financially, Bert began performing in minstrel shows to earn funds.
+But needing to support himself financially, and having a gift for imitation and “a splendid singing voice,” Bert began performing in minstrel shows to earn funds.
 This would mark the beginning of a lifetime in show business.

 Pairing up with a fellow performer, the troupe sang, and danced, performed skits, exchanged comedic dialogue.
 They slowly grew in stature, until coming into much fame with their musical, In Dahomey, in 1902.
 The popular show also took them abroad for a performance in Buckingham Palace.